EWLameijer/AttendanceTracker/ADR/003_technology_for_frontend.md

 A spike/experiment of a few hours of React with JS vs React with TS might be the best here.

 A third way would be to try JavaScript, and if it turns out that the lack of types causes problems, use the same solution as the Svelte team: JSDoc (https://www.prisma.io/blog/type-safe-js-with-jsdoc-typeSaf3js / https://dev.to/t7yang/type-safety-in-javascript-with-jsdoc-and-vscode-1a28).
-Now, JSDoc also provides extra types (possibly more than with TypeScript), but it has the advantage that you can also use regular JavaScript code.
+JSDoc also provides types, but it has the advantage that you can also use regular JavaScript code.

 Finally, there would also be the option to start with JavaScript for quick initial code development, but migrating/converting to TypeScript when functionality stabilizes.